OnlyFans Taxes 2026: The Creator's Guide to Keeping More of What You Earn

 The 1099-NEC Form

-It’s very positive and comforting to know exactly what documentation to expect.
 If you earn $600 or more from OnlyFans in a calendar year, the platform issues you a 1099-NEC form — this reports your gross earnings to both you and the IRS.
 Even if you earn less than $600, you’re still legally required to report every dollar.
-No exceptions.

 How Much Tax Do You Actually Owe?

-You’ve known all along that taxes would be part of this equation.
-What you may not have known is how to calculate them — or how much of that number you can legally reduce.
-Here’s the real picture.
+What you may not have known is how to calculate your tax obligation — or how much of that number you can legally reduce through deductions.

 Federal Income Tax